RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

 - `intents` - Intent labels.
 - `entities` - The names of entities which might be present in user messages.
 - `slots` - Slots to store information during the conversation.
-- `templates` - Bot responses.
+- `responses` - Bot responses.
 If an action with the same name is executed, it will send the matching response to the user.
 - `action_names` - Names of custom actions.
 - `forms` - Form names and their slot mappings.